mrsilver76/retrobat-runner/README.md

 * Get the latest version from [here](https://github.com/mrsilver76/retrobat-runner/releases).
 * Most people will want the file called `RetroBat_Runner.exe`.

+>[!WARNING]
+>RetroBat v7.3 to v7.5 renamed the main executable to `RetroBat-new.exe`.
+If you wish to using any of those versions,
+>you must download and use the older RetroBat Runner [v1.3.2](https://github.com/mrsilver76/retrobat-runner/releases/tag/1.3.2).

 ## 🚀 Quick start guide

 * Launch RetroBat Runner by double-clicking on it.
 The location of your installation of RetroBat will be automatically detected.